zzzyyyxxxmmm/basics/sql/basics/README.md

 ```

 ### Foreign Key Constraints
 A foreign key is a column in a child table that references a primary key in the parent table.
-A foreign key constraint is the main mechanism used to enforce referential integrity between tables in a relational database.
-A column defined as a foreign key is used to reference a column defined as a primary key in another table.
+A foreign key constraint is the main mechanism used to enforce **referential integrity** between tables in a relational database.
+There have another two advantages of fk: Easier Detective Work and Better Performance.

 ```sql
 CONSTRAINT EMP_ID_FK FOREIGN KEY (EMP_ID) REFERENCES EMPLOYEE_TBL (EMP_ID));